Scaffold-Stark/speedrunstark/README.md

 > 👩‍💻 Rerun `yarn deploy` whenever you need to deploy completely new contracts to the frontend.
 If you want to keep previous deployments and avoid overwriting changes, use `yarn deploy:no-reset` instead.

-🔏 Now you are ready to edit your smart contract `Staker.cairo` in `packages/sfoundry/contracts`.
+🔏 Now you are ready to edit your smart contract `staker.cairo` in `packages/sfoundry/contracts`.

 ---